Two-Step Method for Parameter Estimation of the Classical Heckman Model

-Estimates the parameters of the classic Heckman model via the two-step method.
+Estimates the parameters of the classical Heckman sample selection model using the two-step estimation method.

 HCinitial(selection, outcome, data = sys.frame(sys.parent()))